ibalampanis/sustainable-living/guide.md

 Fact: While living off the grid is one option for sustainable living, it is not the only one.
-Sustainable living can be achieved in many ways, such as reducing energy consumption, using public transportation, or buying locally-sourced products.(The Top 5 Myths About Sustainable Living," MindBodyGreen, 2019.)
+Sustainable living can be achieved in many ways, such as reducing energy consumption, using public transportation, or buying locally-sourced products.
+(The Top 5 Myths About Sustainable Living," MindBodyGreen, 2019)

 ---